ray-project/ray/README.rst

 - `Tasks`_: Stateless functions executed in the cluster.
 - `Actors`_: Stateful worker processes created in the cluster.
-- `Objects`_: Immutable shared-memory data accessible across the cluster.
+- `Objects`_: Immutable values accessible across the cluster.

 Install Ray with: ``pip install ray``.
 For nightly wheels, see the `Installation page <https://docs.ray.io/en/latest/installation.html>`__.